lorin/booknotes/Pre-Accident-Investigations.md

 What is essential is that you move to this change with a sense of fearlessness.

 Think in small steps.
 Think one person at a time.
 It does not sound efficient, but it is the only way to make change stick.

+Simply by seeking to understand the story and context that surrounds a failure, you will see safety get better.

+Directing a new safety course correction is complicated, time-consuming, and, flatly, a lot work.

+Remmeber: your job is to help change the way your organization learns about failure.

+The ability to detect and correct all the conditions that normally exist as precursors to failure is not easy, and, most importantly, not accidental.